holladileep/TextSummarizationPipeline-AWS/README.md

 ```
 The Flask Application should now be running on `localhost:5000` and `localhost:5001` respectively.

+Summarization Lambda Consumers use the created Flask URLs in the pipeline.
+To allow the Consumers to make an API request to the endpoints, place the API endpoints for the two running services under the keys `app1` and `app2` inside the `config.ini` file.

 ### Deploying Step Workflow

 AWS Step is used the pipeline and for job orchestration.
 Go to AWS Console and create a new state machine.
 AWS Step requires the workflow to be written in [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html).

 The ASL `workflow.json` file is available on `aws_step_workflow` directory on this repository.
 Paste the contents of the file on State Machine Definition after creating a new State Machine on the AWS Step console.

 #### Triggering the workflow